ashihara15/iron-fish-utils/multi-host/readme.md

 ### Run the programs

-Just a quick note on startup.
+Below is just a quick note on startup.
 Most folks will want to add `-d` for detatching and running the containers in the background.
 More docker references can be seen in the main readme.

 Run main node & local miner (on the main node host):
 ```
-> docker compose -f docker-compose-node.yml -f docker-compose-miner-local.yml up
+> docker compose iron-fish iron-fish-miner up
 ```

 Run remote miner (on each remote host):
 ```
-> docker compose -f docker-compose-miner-remote.yml up
+> docker compose iron-fish-miner-remote up
 ```